This curry is creamy and hearty, full of delicious toasted spices and oven-roasted, tandoori-style cauliflower.

 A stocked spice shelf is what you need in the kitchen to make humble ingredients shine.
 It is so much fun experimenting with spices and tastes to create dishes.
 For this reason I have simply called it a cauliflower curry.

 This curry has fenugreek, cumin seed, Garam Masala, coriander seed, fennel seed, turmeric and chilli.
-The spices are pounded and toasted before being blitzed into a curry paste with ginger, garlic and onion.
-This paste is then fried off.
-The toasting + the frying enhances the flavour SO MUCH.
+The spices are pounded and toasted before being blitzed into a curry paste with ginger and garlic.

 Sliced almonds, chopped tomatoes and coconut cream finish it off.